sketchplugins/plugin-directory/README.md

 - [ArtboardZoom](https://github.com/arkkimaagi/artboardzoom), by Mikko Tapionlinna: "Zoom" to currently selected Artboard.
 - [Artwork Fetcher](https://github.com/mmth/sketch-artwork-fetcher), by Semibold Mammoth: Sketch.app plugin for fetching artworks from Last.fm web-service and filling selected shapes with them.
 Allows to fetch artworks by their album and/or artist names.
 - [Atomic Sketch Plugin](https://atomic.io/sketch), by Atomic.io: Exports Sketch Files to Atomic
-- [Auto Layout](https://animaapp.github.io/Auto-Layout/) by AnimaApp.com: Define Auto-Layout and generate all iOS screen sizes at once.
+- [Auto Layout](https://github.com/animaapp/auto-layout), by Anima Team: Define Auto-Layout and generate all iOS screen sizes at once.
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Some scripts for Bohemian Coding’s Sketch.
 - [BaseAlign](https://github.com/abynim/basealign), by Aby Nimbalkar: A Sketch Plugin to align Text Layers by their baselines
 - [Better Android Export](https://github.com/nickstamas/sketch-better-android-export), by Nick Stamas: A plugin for exporting layers for Android.
 Supports transparency and 1x and 2x base sizes.